moosetechnology/moosetechnology.github.io/_drafts/2024-04-14-transformation-second.md

 ```

 With this, we created wrappers for each method to transform, and each of these wrappers contains a copy of the FAST ready to be transformed.
-Before getting to the next step, we will define one more method, which will contain the "main behaviour" of our tool, so that calling this method is enough to follow each step in order to transform the code.
+Before getting to the next step, we will define one more method, which will contain the "main behavior" of our tool, so that calling this method is enough to follow each step in order to transform the code.

 ```smalltalk
 findAndTransformAllLogErrorInvocations